nahualito/wintermute/README.md

 - Kalamari: Intelligence gathering
 - NestingPet: Penetration Testing module
-- tCorp: Ticketing system module, it can search, comment, change status and create tickets.
 - bluefalcon: Reporting module, it'll create an operational report for the output of the red team operation, including intelligence gathering, output can be a word document or an excel document.

 ## User requirements